miohtama/opsec/source/incidences/blockchaininfo.rst

 *Date: 2015-06-01*

+Assets stolen: **60k USD**

-Blockchain.info, a popular Bitcoin wallet service, has been targeted through Google AdWords phishing advertisements multiple times over the years 2013-2015.
+Blockchain.info, a popular Bitcoin wallet service, has been a target for Google AdWords phishing campaigns multiple times over the years 2013-2015.

-The attackers buy the top spot of the Google AdWords and make it point to the phishing.
-The end users cannot distinguish difference between the phishing ad and the legit search results when arriving to Google Search through the web browser search bar.
-The link in the advertisement can be genuine-like *www.blockchain.com.de/wallet/login* or totally bogus pointing to some random static site hosting service.
+The attackers buy the top spot of the Google AdWords for words "blockchain info".
+The advertisement points to a phishing site.

+The users arrive to Google search results when typing "blockchain info" or similar input to the web browser URL bar.
+When viewing the result page, the end users don't understand the difference between the phishing ad and the legit search results.

+The link in the phishing advertisement has been genuine-like *www.blockchain.com.de/wallet/login* or totally bogus pointing to some random static site hosting service.

-When the victim logs in to the phishing site, made to look like blockchain.info, the attackers steal the credentials and then proceed to move assets from the blockchain.info wallet.
+When the victim logs in to the phishing site, which have been made to look like blockchain.info, the attackers steal the credentials.
+Then the attackers proceed to empty the blockchain.info wallet of the victim.

+Blockchain.info does not disclose phishing data or Bitcoins lost to phishing.
+They do not reimburse the users' losses.
+The reports from individual users on popular forums suggest at least 25 BTC have been stolen this way.